appcircleio/appcircle-docusaurus/docs/continuous-testing/react-native-testing/react-native-unit-testing.md

   ],
 ```

-When **React Native Unit Test** step will run the tests with parameter below to get test results
+When **React Native Unit Test** step will run the tests with parameter below to get test results.

 ```bash
 yarn run jest --reporters=jest-junit